orlovzzz/TelegramBot/README.md

 # Dota Stats
-Telegram Bot for check your matches statistic in Dota 2.
+Telegram bot for checking your match statistics in Dota 2